Tips for Puppy Training: Toilet, Crate, Whining, and Biting

-- When it's bedtime, settle her in her bed, perhaps with her favorite toy and leave the room.
+- When it's bedtime, settle Puppy in their bed, perhaps with their favorite toy and leave the room.

-- She will most likely whine for a while, but don’t rush back in immediately.
-If she’s still whining after five or ten minutes, go back in and quietly comfort her.
-Settle her into bed again and leave.
+- They will most likely whine for a while, but don’t rush back in immediately.
+If they're still whining after five or ten minutes, go back in and quietly comfort them.
+Settle them into bed again and leave.

 - Training a puppy takes time and patience.
-You may need to do this two or three times, leaving her for a little longer each time.
+You may need to do this two or three times, leaving them for a little longer each time.

-- If after the third time she whines when you’re leaving, firmly say “no."
+- If after the third time they whines when you’re leaving, firmly say “no."

-- Don’t shout, stamp your foot, clap your hands, or do anything to frighten her.
-When she stops whining, praise her.
+- Don’t shout, stamp your foot, clap your hands, or do anything to frighten Puppy.
+When they stops whining, praise them.

 - Again, you may need to repeat this several times and for several nights before your puppy gets the message.
-She will eventually understand and settle down.
+They will eventually understand and settle down.

 House Training or Potty Training Your Puppy

 Puppy Won't Have Full Bladder Control Until They Are Six Months Old